Marchen/esj71web/web/faq.md

 Please contact the [inquiry form](contact).
 You can cancel your registration free of charge until January 31, 2024.

+### I would like to give a presentation at the symposium.
+Can I also apply for the oral or poster presentation to have a presentation in case my proposal for the symposium is not accepted?

+Please don't apply for symposium and oral/poster presentation together.
+In case your proposal is not accepted, alternative measures such as transferring for the workshop or oral/poster presentation will be provided.

 ## The contents of the program book and the web program

 ### After the schedule is decided, how do I revise the information about my session in the program book and the web program?